zolabar/ConformalMappingSympy/README.md

 when using formulae or code from this repository.

 The theoretical methods used here are conformal mappings, inspired by [PHW33](https://www.tandfonline.com/doi/abs/10.1080/14786443309462212) and [BC09](https://www.mheducation.com/highered/product/complex-variables-applications-brown-churchill/M9780073383170.html) and Taylor-expansions, following [LGK21](https://journals.riverpublishers.com/index.php/IJFP/article/view/5535).
+These methods are used to solve the Stokes problem in an eccentric annular domain for Couette-Poisseuille flow and to calculate the corresponding flow force in a postprocessing step, as well as analzing the limits for small gaps.

+Applications of conformal mappings with SymPy in the context of inviscid irrotational flow can be found on [Plotting streamlines with Matplotlib and SymPy](https://tonysyu.github.io/plotting-streamlines-with-matplotlib-and-sympy.html#.YPf_rKjwhPb)(T. S. Yu).

 ## Transformation of eccentric annulus to concentric annulus